Possible causes for a single client’s backup to run slower than expected.

 - Ensure your backup appliance storage is not completely full.
 Performing backups while the system is actively purging data to make room will be slower.
 This will be exacerbated when unplanned full backups or unusually large incremental backups occur.
 Use retention policies to hold your unit to a recommended 80-90% storage utilization to avoid purging at the same time as backups.

 The speed of backup is affected by many variables within the network, which may or may not include the following:

 - Anti-virus software actively scanning files being backed up

 - Available network bandwidth

-- Client OS ability to seek and present files for backup
+- Client OS ability to seek and present files for backup (IO performance/NTFS limitations)

-- Client hard ware limitations
+- Client hardware issues causing performance limitations

 If you are running a virtual appliance (UB) check to make sure that your appliance is deployed on storage that can operate at a recommended sustained write I/O of 500 IOPS, for large scale performance UBs protecting 20TB or more it is recommended to scale up IOPS, our largest hardware appliances have sustained database IOPS in excess of 2000. migration of the unitrends database to higher performance storage may be recommended for larger UB units to separate IO from backup storage.